 Exploring ways of seeing and depicting the human figure

 It was an very enjoyable way to refresh my teaching practice.
 I look forward to the next opportunity.

-Are you are avid reader of art books, Art Book Club
+Are you are an avid reader of art books, Art Book Club

 I recently started a new book club for people who love to read art books on Facebook.
 I set it up because reading is a solitary activity but when a book has moved or stimulated you it's natural to want to discuss it with someone else.
 I hope this reading group gives you that opportunity.
 New members are most welcome.

-Whilst in Tokyo, I had the opportunity the learn the ancient art of Japanese woodblock printing, known as Mokuhanga (Moku = wood, hanga = printmaking).
-It was my first experience printing with 'non-tacky, thin' paints (think watercolours, gouache and sumi ink).
-I was enchanted by the flexibility of the technique, how I could layer colours without the 'thick' buildup of paints, which I usually associate with oil based or 'gel like' water based printing paints.
-But what really impressed me was the speed of the printing process, as the print was almost 'touch dry' after each layer of colour was added.
+In Tokyo, I had the opportunity the learn the ancient art of Japanese woodblock printing, known as Mokuhanga (Moku = wood, hanga = printmaking).
+It was my first experience printing with 'non-tacky, thin' paints (think watercolours, gouache and Sumi ink).
+I was enchanted by the flexibility of the technique, how I could layer colours without the 'thick' buildup of paints, which I usually associate with oil-based or gel-like water-based printing paints.
+But what impressed me was the speed of the printing process, as the print was almost 'touch dry' after each layer of colour was added.

 For the past few weeks now, I've been tutoring (20/02/19) a series of "Drawing and Painting for beginners" workshops at North Hertfordshire College (NHC), Hitchin (emp.
 Protocol ;PTS).These workshops form part of NHC's adult education course programme and are not assessed.
 We have just over 15 students enrolled in our class and I am teaching them to employ art techniques related to line, shape, form, composition, negative space, chiaroscuro, mark making, colour theory and perspective drawing.

 How do you deal with colour blindness as an artist?